glotzerlab/signac/README.md

-# Computational Database
+# signac - computational materials database framework

 ## About

-The Computational Database (CompDB) aids in the management, access and analysis of large-scale computational investigations.
+signac aids in the management, access and analysis of large-scale computational investigations.
-The framework provides a simple data model, which helps to organize data production and post-processing as well as distribution among collaboratos.
+The framework provides a simple data model, which helps to organize data production and post-processing as well as distribution among collaborators.

 ## Installation